LilianCruanes/neo4j_for_django/docs/authentication.md

 Like in the native Django authentication, groups are instances of a class named **`Group`**.
 We can find this class into the **`neo4j_for_django.contrib.auth.node_models`** file.
-A Group instance has 2 parameter :
+A Group instance has 2 parameters :

 - **`uuid`** (do not fill) : Each group has an Universal Unique Identifier.
-This parameter must not be filled during the Group instantiation cause it is automatically filled.
+This parameter must not be filled in during the Group instantiation because it is automatically filled in.
 <br/>
 - **`name`** (required and unique) : like in the Django native authentication, the **name** parameter is the name of the group.
 <br/>